Juliet Hooker: Career

-In addition to book chapters as well as journal articles in outlets like Political Theory and the Journal of Latin American Studies, Hooker has written two books: Race and the Politics of Solidarity (2009), and Theorizing Race in the Americas: Douglass, Sarmiento, Du Bois, and Vasconcelos (2017).
+In addition to book chapters as well as journal articles in outlets like Political Theory and the Journal of Latin American Studies, Hooker has written three books: Race and the Politics of Solidarity (2009), Theorizing Race in the Americas: Douglass, Sarmiento, Du Bois, and Vasconcelos (2017), and Black Grief/White Grievance (2023).
 In Race and the Politics of Solidarity, Hooker argues that rhetoric of solidarity and multiculturalism can hinder both political theory and public policy in addressing racial injustice, specifically by obfuscating the way that racial hierarchies continue to be constructed and imposed on people.
 The book uses Government of Nicaragua policies promoting multiculturalism as a case to argue that racial categories are unignorable in any theory of justice which can successfully challenge white supremacy.
 The political scientist Bruce Baum wrote that Hooker "makes a valuable contribution to multicultural theory, critical race theory, democratic theory, and the study of Latin American politics" and that her most innovative contribution is "how she brings all of these literatures into a fruitful dialogue".

 Hooker's second book, Theorizing Race in the Americas: Douglass, Sarmiento, Du Bois, and Vasconcelos, was published in 2017.
 The book examines the political philosophy of Frederick Douglass, W. E. B. Du Bois, Domingo Faustino Sarmiento, and José Vasconcelos, in order to study the political theory of race in the Americas.
 The philosopher Andrea J. Pitts wrote that, "while the book itself offers a compelling set of analyses regarding race, national and pan-national identities, and democratic theory, it is Hooker's scope, methodological innovativeness, and theoretical complexity that make the work exceptional."
 In a review of the work, political theorist Saladin Ambar wrote that it could be understood as part of a project by thinkers like Hooker, Michael Hanchard, Robin Kelley, and Pap Ndiaye to develop transnational theories of race informed by international political developments.

 For Theorizing Race in the Americas, Hooker received the American Political Science Association's 2018 Ralph J. Bunche Award, which is awarded each year to "the best scholarly work in political science that explores the phenomenon of ethnic and cultural pluralism".
 The award committee wrote that the book is "beautifully written, theoretically rich, and methodologically innovative".

 Hooker has served in significant service positions in political science, including several committees of the American Political Science Association.
 Hooker has also written for media outlets like The Chronicle of Higher Education and the North American Congress on Latin America, and she has been featured on the radio station KPFA and the show White House Chronicle on WETA.
 Her work has been cited or described in media outlets like The Washington Post, the Atlanta Black Star, and the Havana Times.